reecemartin/leetcode-solution-space/7-reverse-integer/readme.txt

 This problem seems smart but so little is specified I feel like a lot is ambiguous.
 I could just do some testing on strings and it seems pretty trivial, but it doesn't seem to respect the "spirit" of the question.
 A solution I think does and will work, is breaking the input up if its over a certain size and testing the "chunks" sizes respectively.

+That ^ turned out to be the wrong approach, the right approach was just breaking it into cases.
+If the value equaled the bound it was bad, if the value was too long, it was bad, then I needed to do a digit by digit comparison with the bound as a string, where our reversed, number could only have larger digits if there was an earlier digit which was smaller to "offset" it.
+Dealing with the leading 0's was not an issue, because Python drops those when going from String -> Int.

+Notes I wrote in my code initially: upper limit on int 2147483647 Not an Ok input lower limit on int -2147483648 Not an Ok input reverse upper 7463847412 reverse lower 8463847412 numbers less than 10 digits are fine numbers more than 10 digits are not fine intuition is that the max number is basically a palindrome, so upper is 2147447412, and lower is the same but negative, any version where a digit in the first half of the 10 is bigger would not fit, and in the second half would not fit when reversed